Reckitt clinches deal to buy Schiff for $1.4 billion

 Reckitt, the British consumer products group behind Cillit Bang cleaner and Durex condoms, which launched its tender offer for Schiff on November 16, reaffirmed that it expected the deal to boost earnings immediately on an adjusted basis.

-Underlining the appeal of non-prescription products, Germany's BASF struck a deal on November 21 to buy fish oils maker Pronova BioPharma for $845 million to boost its business in health supplements.
+Underlining the appeal of non-prescription products, Germany's BASF (BASFn.DE) struck a deal on November 21 to buy fish oils maker Pronova BioPharma PRON.OL for $845 million to boost its business in health supplements.

 That is roughly double the multiple Carlyle paid for supplements maker NBTY two years ago, reflecting high expectations for Schiff's products.